By Dakin Andone, Steve Almasy and Curt Devine, CNN

 But Crimo did have past interactions with Highland Park Police.

-Then, in September 2019, Highland Park Police went to Crimo’s home after a family member reported that he had said he was going to kill everyone, according to another police report.
+Then, in September 2019, Highland Park Police went to Crimo’s home after a family member reported that he had said he was going to kill everyone, according to Covelli.

-“The threat was directed at family inside of the home,” Covelli noted.
+“The threat was directed at family inside of the home,” he said.

-Local police submitted a “Clear and Present Danger” report about the visit to the Illinois State Police, the police report shows.
-State police said in that report Crimo had said he didn’t intend on harming himself or others when police questioned him at the time.
+The local police submitted a “Clear and Present Danger” report about the visit to the Illinois State Police, the agency said.

 State Police Master Sgt.
 Delilah Garcia said they looked at whether Crimo had a firearm owner’s identification (FOID) card that should have been revoked, but he had no card.